firezone/firezone/docs/docs/authenticate/multi-factor.md

 Admins can visit `/settings/account/register_mfa` in the admin portal to generate a QR code to be scanned by your authenticator app.

-Unprivileged users can visit the **My Account** page after logging into the user portal.
+Unprivileged users can visit `/user_account/register_mfa` after logging into the user portal.

 ## Identity Provider